 California Adopts First-of-its-Kind Commercial Financing Disclosure Regime

 California became the first state to mandate specific disclosures for a broad array of commercial financings under amendments to the California Financing Law (“CFL”) adopted on October 1, 2018 that are expected to become fully effective no earlier than 2020 (the “California Disclosure Law”).
+As described below, these new disclosure requirements apply to a broader subset of financial services providers than those previously subject to the CFL’s licensing requirements and would broadly apply to providers of commercial financing in amounts equal to or less than $500,000.

-Consumer lenders have been long required under federal law to provide a prescribed set of disclosures to borrowers in connection with the loan products they offer under Regulation Z of the Consumer Financial Protection Bureau,
+Consumer lenders have been long required under federal law to provide a prescribed set of disclosures to borrowers in connection with the loan products they offer under Regulation Z of the Consumer Financial Protection Bureau, but historically there has been no parallel set of requirements applicable to commercial loan transactions.
+The California Disclosure Law seeks to impose similar requirements to a wide range of providers of commercial financings for the purpose of providing small businesses with more information about the cost and terms of their financings prior to becoming contractually obligated.

 I. Existing Regulation of Small Business Financing in California